 Government established by law: It refers to the legal system and institutions of government in India.
 This includes the national government, as well as state and local governments and their respective branches, agencies, and instrumentalities.
 It is distinct from a particular ruling party or the bureaucracy running the government.
 Lokmanya Bal Gangadhar Tilak argued that it was important to distinguish between the "Government established by law" and the "bureaucracy of the government," as the bureaucracy of the government referred to the administrative and executive branches of the government, while the Government established by law referred to the legal system and institutions of government.
-Tilak argued that criticism of the bureaucracy of the government was not the same as criticism of the Government established by law, and that it was important to protect the right to criticize the actions of the bureaucracy without being charged with sedition.
+Tilak argued that criticism of the bureaucracy of the government to protect the right to criticize the actions of the bureaucracy without being charged with sedition.

-Expressing Disapprobation: It refers to criticizing or expressing dissatisfaction with the actions or policies of the government.
+Expressing Disapprobation: It refers to criticizing or expressing disatisfaction with the actions or policies of the government.
 However, simply expressing disapprobation or criticism of the government is not enough to constitute sedition under this section.
 Strongly expressing one's views within the lawful limits of the country would not constitute as sedition.
 In order for an act to be considered seditious, it must be an attempt to bring into hatred or contempt, or excite disaffection towards, the Government established by law in India.